anstue/timeTracker/README.md

 //TODO handler for toast or snackbar info(needs access to activity)
 //TODO introduce i18n
 //TODO limit groups in groups to depth=5, activity stack limit!!
-//TODO remove and move timeentries
+//TODO move timeentries
-//TODO show TimeEntries of AccountItem View(CalendarView) for one accountItem, group and everything
+//TODO mark item as standard for this group
-//TODO set timeEntry manually

 //TODO edit name in dialog not directly